drfone logo

 Part 3: How to Perform a Hard Reset on Samsung Galaxy Devices?

 • Step 3.
-Release the buttons when the Samsung logo appears.
+Release all buttons when the Samsung logo appears on screen.
+The device will boot into Android Recovery Mode.

 • Step 4.
-Use the Volume buttons to navigate to the "wipe data/factory reset" option and press the Power button to select it.
+In the recovery menu, use the Volume Down button to scroll to "Wipe data / Factory reset" and press the Power button to select it.

 • Step 5.
-Confirm the reset by selecting "Yes – delete all user data" and pressing the Power button.
+Scroll to "Factory reset" or "Yes – delete all user data" (wording varies by Android version) and press Power to confirm.

 • Step 6.
-Once the reset is complete, select "Reboot system now" and press the Power button.
+Wait for the wipe process to complete (typically 1–3 minutes).
+When finished, select "Reboot system now" and press Power.

 Part 4: How to Perform a Factory Reset on Samsung Galaxy Devices?